intel/ai-reference-models/docs/general/tensorflow_serving/InstallationGuide.md

 	$ export TF_SERVING_ROOT=$(pwd)/serving
 	$ echo "export TF_SERVING_ROOT=$(pwd)/serving" >> ~/.bashrc
 	```

+* You can also build image using [this](/benchmarks/common/tensorflow_serving/build_tfserving_image.sh) script, run as per comments mentioned.
+Or Continue manual steps as below.

 * Using `Dockerfile.devel-mkl`, build an image with Intel optimized ModelServer.
 This creates an image with all the required development tools and builds from sources.
 The image size will be around 5GB and will take some time.
 On AWS c5.4xlarge instance (16 logical cores), it took about 25min.

     **NOTE**: It is recommended that you build an official release version using `--build-arg TF_SERVING_VERSION_GIT_BRANCH="<release_number>"`, but if you wish to build the (unstable) head of master, omit the build argument and master will be used by default.